linode/docs/docs/guides/networking/linode-network/systemd-networkd/index.md

 1. Perform any necessary configuration steps as outlined in the workflows below.

 1. Once you've edited the configuration file to fit your needs, you need to apply the changes or reboot the Compute Instance.
-To apply your changes with systemd-networkd, run the following command:
+To apply your changes with systemd-networkd in Ubuntu, you can use Netplan and run the following command:

         sudo netplan try